xdas-dev/xdas/docs/getting-started.md

 ## Welcome to Xdas!

- *Xdas* is an open source Python library that's used to work with huge labeled N-dimensional arrays as it is the case in Distributed Acoustic Sensing (DAS). *Xdas* API is highly inspired by the *xarray* project.
-It provides *xarray* like objects with custom functionalities that enable to deal with big multi-file netCDF4/HDF5 dataset with generally one very long dimension (usually time).
-It provides the classical signal processing tools to treat time-series that do not fit in memory.
-It also enables I/O capabilities with some DAS formats.
+ *Xdas* is an open-source Python library for working with huge labeled N-dimensional arrays as used in Distributed Acoustic Sensing (DAS).
+The *Xdas* API is heavily inspired by the [*Xarray*](https://xarray.dev) project.
+It implements a subset of the Xarray functionality and extends it with features that allow to deal with large multi-file netCDF4/HDF5 datasets, usually with a very long dimension (usually time).
+It provides the classic signal processing tools to handle time-series that do not fit in memory.
+It also provides I/O capabilities with most DAS formats.

 ## Installing xdas

-*xdas* is a pure python package.
-It can easily be installed with *pip*:
+Xdas is a pure python package.
+It can easily be installed with `pip` from [PyPI](https://pypi.org/project/xdas):

 `````{tab-set}
 ````{tab-item} Stable